Years 12 & 13

 • All students have two periods per week dedicated to the Personal and Professional Skills course which looks at Personal Development, Intercultural Understanding, Thinking Processes and Communication skills.

-• As IB students they will also be carrying out Service Learning and studying a self-initiated Language Development course.
+• As IB students they will also be carrying out a Community Engagement Project and also studying Language and Cultural Studies.

 • Finally they will also be researching and producing an academic piece of extended writing as a Reflective Project.
 Click on the links below to see course descriptions.